 (c) Building, zoning and subdivision laws, ordinances and regulations, that allow for completion of Buyer's improvements which determination shall be made by the City in the event of a dispute between the parties (hereinafter "Permitted Encumbrances").

 8. Evidence of Title.
-Within thirty (30) days of the Effective Date, Seller shall, at Seller’s expense, cause to be prepared a Title Insurance Commitment (the “Title Commitment”).
-The Title Commitment shall cover the entire Property and be issued by an insurer licensed to write title insurance in Texas.
+No later than thirty (30) days after the Effective Date, Buyer at Buyer’s expense, cause to be prepared a Title Insurance Commitment (the “Title Commitment”).
+The Title Commitment shall cover the entire Property and be issued bythe Title Company.
 The Title Commitment shall:

 list Buyer as the proposed insured;